 If you’re a digital content marketer or professional blogger these days, you’re supposed to wear many hats.
 The 3 most important ones are content, social media, and email marketing.

 The goal of today’s post is to leverage this knowledge of how each field works.
 We cover how to integrate great content into targeted emailing and then combine it with social media power usage.

 One of the biggest mistakes made nowadays by many marketers and bloggers is to approach each channel separately, in complete disconnect.
 These different sides of the same coin are often managed by individual professionals who don’t consult with one another, or even by separate agencies, in the case of big brands.
 We argue that in 2015, the question we need to ask ourselves as content creators is not: “which is better, social media or email marketing?”
 The real question is “how do we use social media and email marketing together, for the best results?”

 The 9 tips below are equally useful and actionable for both content marketers and career bloggers.
 They’re super easy to implement and don’t require any technical knowledge—just a bit of insight into the inner workings of each channel and platform.
-In terms of emailing, they work with any app, from MailChimp to Aweber and beyond.
+I

 For social media, we reference the most popular and widely available social media platforms: Twitter, Facebook, Instagram or LinkedIn.
 And, at the end of the day, they ask you to get creative and use email and social media integratively, in a good mix, in order to get more engagement and more subscribers.

 It’s likely a good idea to stay in touch on social media with the people who have already expressed interest in your brand, by handing you their email address.
 You get to build more personal relationships with them when you interact on Twitter or Facebook.